Codecademy/docs/content/html/concepts/attributes/terms/class/class.md

   - 'Attributes'
   - 'Classes'
   - 'Style'

+Catalog content:
+  - 'learn html'
+  - 'paths/front-end-engineer-career-path'

-Classes are HTML attributes used to select one or more elements for CSS styling or JavaScript purposes.
++**`class`** is a HTML attribute used to select one or more elements for CSS styling or JavaScript purposes.

 ## For Styling